NW=New World OW=Old World AB=Arboreal TR=Terrestrial

 1/2", $79 each

-Fantastic species with a look that warrents it's silly common name, the Darth Maul Tarantula (P. victori), also known as the Mexican Half & Half Tarantula, is red and black in coloration, with the front legs being black, and the hind legs and abdomenal region has reddish setae!
+Fantastic species with a look that warrants its silly common name, the Darth Maul Tarantula (P. victori), also known as the Mexican Half & Half Tarantula, is red and black in coloration, with the front legs being black, and the hind legs and abdominal region has reddish setae!
 Beautiful and fairly rare, reaching 5"+ as adults!
 Hatched in the U.S. by breeder Brian Lemmon!!
 Limited supply don't wait on these!

 Photo Courtesy of Brian Lemmon